-Rule No. 1050050021 and Rule No. 1050026834 issued by the FSC stipulated that starting January 1, 2017, the Company should apply the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRS, IAS, IFRIC and SIC (collectively, the "IFRSs") issued by the IASB and endorsed by the FSC for application starting from 2017.
+Rule No. 1050050021 and Rule No. 1050026834 issued by the FSC stipulated that starting January 1, 2017, the Company and its subsidiaries should apply the amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers and the IFRS, IAS, IFRIC and SIC (collectively, the "IFRSs") issued by the IASB and endorsed by the FSC for application starting from 2017.

-Effective Date

-Announced by IASB (Note 1)
+Effective Date Announced by IASB (Note 1)

-July 1, 2014 (Note 2)

-July 1, 2014

-January 1, 2016 (Note 3)

-January 1, 2016

-January 1, 2016

-January 1, 2016

-January 1, 2016

-January 1, 2016

-January 1, 2016

-July 1, 2014

-January 1, 2016

-Statements"

-Amendment to IAS 36 "Impairment of Assets: Recoverable January 1, 2014 of Hedge Accounting"

-Amount Disclosures for Non-financial Assets"

-Amendment to IAS 39 "Novation of Derivatives and Continuation January 1, 2014

-IFRIC 21 "Levies" January 1, 2014
+New Amended or Revised 1 Standards and Interpretations 110 77 Amenucu OI IXCVISCO i Bianuai us and interpretations

+Annual Improvements to IFRSs 2010-2012 Cycle July 1, 2014 (Note 2) Annual Improvements to IFRSs 2011-2013 Cycle July 1, 2014 Annual Improvements to IFRSs 2012-2014 Cycle January 1, 2016 (Note 3) Amendments to IFRS 10, IFRS 12 and IAS 28 "Investment January 1, 2016 Entities: Applying the Consolidation Exception" Amendment to IFRS 11 "Accounting for Acquisitions of Interests January 1, 2016 in Joint Operations" IFRS 14 "Regulatory Deferral Accounts" January 1, 2016 Amendment to IAS 1 "Disclosure Initiative" January 1, 2016 Amendments to IAS 16 and IAS 38 "Clarification of Acceptable January 1, 2016 Methods of Depreciation and Amortization" Amendments to IAS 16 and IAS 41 "Agriculture: Bearer Plants" January 1, 2016 Amendment to IAS 19 "Defined Benefit Plans: Employee July 1, 2014 Contributions" Amendment to IAS 36 "Impairment of Assets: Recoverable January 1, 2014 Amount Disclosures for Non-financial Assets" • Amendment to IAS 39 "Novation of Derivatives and Continuation January 1, 2014 of Hedge Accounting" IFRIC 21 "Levies" January 1, 2014
-Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates.

-- Note 2: The amendment to IFRS 2 applies to share-based payment transactions with grant dates on or after July 1, 2014; the amendment to IFRS 3 applies to business combinations with acquisition dates on or after July 1, 2014; the amendment to IFRS 13 is effective immediately; the remaining amendments are effective for annual periods beginning on or after July 1, 2014. - Note 3: The amendment to IFRS 5 is applied prospectively to changes in a method of disposal that occur in annual periods beginning on or after January 1, 2016; the remaining amendments are effective for annual periods beginning on or after January 1, 2016.
+- Note 1: Unless stated otherwise, the above New IFRSs are effective for annual periods beginning on or after their respective effective dates. - Note 2: The amendment to IFRS 2 applies to share-based payment transactions with grant dates on or after July 1, 2014; the amendment to IFRS 3 applies to business combinations with acquisition dates on or after July 1, 2014; the amendment to IFRS 13 is effective immediately; the remaining amendments are effective for annual periods beginning on or after July 1, 2014. - Note 3: The amendment to IFRS 5 is applied prospectively to changes in a method of disposal that occur in annual periods beginning on or after January 1, 2016; the remaining amendments are effective for annual periods beginning on or after January 1, 2016.

-The initial application in 2017 of the above IFRSs and related amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers would not have any material impact on the Company's accounting policies, except for the following:
+The initial application in 2017 of the above IFRSs and related amendments to the Regulations Governing the Preparation of Financial Reports by Securities Issuers would not have any material impact on the Company and its subsidiaries' accounting policies, except for the following: